untitaker/blog/content/articles/kill-webdav.rst

         </C:filter>
     </C:calendar-query>

-.. [#] I actually couldn't find any rationale for this.
-Given my experience with those protocols I assume none.

 And there you have your filtering feature, *all encapsulated in a new XML namespace like God intended it to be*.
 The filtering semantics can be explained like this: You're querying for a ``VCALENDAR`` component (basically a container